sqz-xy/sqz-xy.github.io/content/about.md

 This site will be here to showcase my portfolio of projects along with any other relavent artefacts.

-My Favourite language is C# although Javascript is growing on me fast!
+My Favourite language currently is C#.

 Here are some ways to find/contact me:

 - here is my [**GitHub**](https://github.com/sqz-xy).
 - here is my [**Twitter**](https://twitter.com/_sqzxy).

-Thank you for coming along
+Thanks for coming along.